ahenehan2/CSCI2510_Principles_of_Computing_Systems_Fall2025/studio-8-signals/README.md

     What happens to the sleeper process?

+    answer:
+    The sleep process receives SIGINT (2) and is terminated, just like when you press CTRL-C in that terminal.

 4. Go back to `man 7 signal` (or `man 3 signal` on MacOS) and look through the list of standard signals.
 Pick another signal to send to a sleeping process.
 What signal did you pick?
 What happened?
 Copy and paste the results.

+    answer:

+I picked SIGTERM (15).
+Result: the sleeper process was terminated and the shell printed Terminated ./sleep.

 5. Now download the program [call\_sleeper.c](./call_sleeper.c).
 This program `fork()`s and `exec()`s a sleeper program, and then waits